pavitranew/session-7-rest-ang/README.md

 $ curl -i -X POST -H 'Content-Type: application/json' -d '{"name": "Jean Lafitte", "vessel": "Barataria Bay", "weapon":"curses"}' http://localhost:3001/api/pirates
 ```

+###Postman

+Since modelling endpoints is a common task and is rendered difficult by the opaqueness of the http verbs most people use a utility such as [Postman](https://www.getpostman.com/).

-We will also create a new Pirate in Postman.
+We will create a new Pirate in Postman.

 ![Image of chart](https://github.com/mean-fall-2016/session-8/blob/master/assets/img/postman2.png)